 And there’s a lot of construction.
 Roads, flyovers, technology centres.
 The prime beach front or Marine Drive, has erupted with stunning skyscrapers- a mix of hotels and residences.
 With the construction, has come the familiar sense of loss , a growing distance between the unnamed, unknown faces who live behind the newly erected steel curtains and the locals who watch quietly as old emblems are swiftly replaced by mass-produced baubles.

-Sri Lanka is truly cosmopolitan in 2020.
+Sri Lanka is truly cosmopolitan.
 Differences of origin, language and culture are far less significant than a running, bond of deafening resilience.
 Resilience to years of internal conflict, devastating tsunamis and the senseless terrorist attacks upon its capital city.

 I recently learned of the Danish word Hygge – an idea that symbolizes the warm and cosy feeling when you’re doing something mundane, watching the first monsoon rain with a plate of hot pakodas perhaps.
 While the concept is Danish, living in Sri Lanka is living with Hygee, every single day.